Frogs Hollow, New South Wales

 Frogs Hollow is a locality in New South Wales, Australia.
-It is located on the Princes Highway, 13 kilometers south of Bega and 19 kilometers north of Merimbula.
-It is home to Majestic Motorhomes, Frogs Hollow Airfield, and a Go-kart track, all clearly visible on Google Maps.
+It is located on the Princes Highway, 13 km south of Bega and 19 km north of Merimbula.
+It is home to Majestic Motorhomes, Frogs Hollow Airfield, and a Go-kart track.

 Its population is not reported separately in the Census; it is included in the statistical area of "Kanoona".